damko/freedommarks-browser-webextension/README.md

 * it searches for text among the bookmarks' title and description
 * it searches bookmarks by tag or by a tags combination (like 'tag1 AND tag2 AND tag3' and 'tag1 OR tag2 OR tag3')
 * it deletes a bookmark
+* you can choose if you want to display first the bookmark form or the search form

 ## Missing features